dbaldes/java.de-ircbot/README.md

 The bot is implemented as [spring boot](https://spring.io/projects/spring-boot) application using Java 21 and [lombok](https://projectlombok.org/), and deployed on a vps as [docker](https://www.docker.com/) container.
-Github actions are used to implement a CI/CD pipeline.
-Integration tests are run on [PostgreSQL](https://www.postgresql.org/) and [InspIRCd](https://www.inspircd.org/).
-The bot is deployed automatically when changes are pushed to the master branch and the tests are successful.
+GitHub Actions were used to implement a CI/CD pipeline that runs integration tests on [PostgreSQL](https://www.postgresql.org/) and [InspIRCd](https://www.inspircd.org/), and automatically deploys the bot to production when changes are pushed to the master branch and the tests are successful.

 ## Features